Kallil12/Kallil12/README.md

 <br/>

 💻 I’m a **Business Intelligence Analyst** with a bachelor's degree in Computer Engineering and Postgraduated in Information Technology. </br> </br>
-:technologist: My experiences include using Pentaho and Qlikview to make data extraction while applying R and Python to analise data.
-Also, I'm always trying to create meaningful data visualization.
+:gear: My experiences include using Pentaho and Qlikview to make data extraction while applying R and Python to analise data.
+Also, I'm always trying to create meaningful data visualization. </br> </br>
 💬 Feel welcome to contact me (clicking below) if you need any help or want to discuss about data science or cars! </br></br>

 <a href="https://www.linkedin.com/in/kallil-b-379125150/">